segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ## Another Workaround

 If you have a database connected to your Synapse workspace, you could store global values in a table instead of a JSON object.
 Then whenever you need a global value, you could read it straight from the database table via a Lookup activity in the relevant pipeline.
-That approach is discussed in more in the article below.
+That approach is discussed more in the article below.

 [Paul Hernandez: Alternative pipeline parametrization for Azure Synapse Analytics](https://hernandezpaul.wordpress.com/2022/08/10/alternative-pipeline-parametrization-for-azure-synapse-analytics/){:target="_blank"}